- Earthquakes and Volcanoes

 Southeast Asia is one of the most active volcanic regions in the world.
 However, the effects are seldom felt by Singapore as we are hundreds of kilometres from the nearest volcano, and because the area of ash fall is controlled by the wind direction.

 Singapore is not affected by the kinds of hazards experienced in the immediate vicinity of a volcano.
 However on the occasions when a volcanic eruption is sufficiently large and the winds are blowing towards Singapore, ash emissions can affect the air quality in Singapore.
 The severity and duration of such an event can vary.
 Fortunately, such occurrences are relatively rare: The last documented case was the eruption of Mount Pinatubo in Luzon Island, Philippines in June 1991.
 The air quality in Singapore went into the moderate or unhealthy range for 3 days (Based on the new PSI scale with 24-hour PM2.5 included, the readings were 91, 112 and 91 for 17, 18 and 19 June respectively.) following the volcanic eruption on 14 Jun 1991.
 Air travel in Singapore was not affected despite major disruptions close to Pinatubo itself.
-For information on the impact of volcanic ash to human health, the environment, food safety and water supplies, refer to this link.

 All the different components of the earth (atmosphere, oceans, ice, land, the subsurface and living organisms) interact with one another.
 However earthquakes neither affect everyday weather nor are affected by it.